famous ufc fighters

 If you started watching MMA and UFC in the mid-2010s, you’d say that Khabib Nurmagomedov is the best MMA fighter in history without a doubt.
 Well, I’ve been an MMA fan since the mid-2000s, and I have to tell you – I completely agree.

 His staggering 28.5 million followers on Instagram show just how beloved he is.
-He’s what every fighter should be: humble and respectful outside the cage but ruthless inside of it.
+He’s what every fighter should be: humble and respectful outside the cage but ruthless inside it.

 2. Anderson Silva